- Home

 The NHS advises that if you or a loved one is becoming increasing forgetful, particularly if aged over 65, it is a good idea to seek medical advice in case it could be an early sign of dementia.
 Often, the fear of dementia can prevent people from seeking help or advice – but seeking advice early could rule out causes that may be treatable.

-Possible symptoms of dementia
+Common symptoms of dementia

-- Increasing difficulties with tasks and activities that require concentration and planning
+Increasing difficulties with tasks and activities

-- Changes in behaviour and mood
+Changes in behaviour and mood

 Please note that there are many things that can cause these symptoms that are not dementia, so always contact your GP in the first instance to rule out treatable conditions if you have any concerns.